 In addition, PSA test results aren’t always accurate.
 Studies suggest that up to 80% of PSA test results are false-positives.
 This means that the PSA test result suggests that you might have cancer when you do not.
 A false-positive test result can lead to unneeded tests, such as a biopsy, and side effects from testing.
 It also causes worry for you and your family.

 For these reasons, the American Academy of Family Physicians and U.S. Preventive Services Task Force have issued clinical recommendations.
-They are against PSA screening for prostate cancer for men of all ages.
+They are against PSA screening for prostate cancer for men 55 through 69 years of age.
+They do recommend PSA screening for prostate cancer in men 70 years of age and older.

 Other organizations have different screening recommendations.
 These include the American Cancer Society and the American Urological Association.
 Their guidelines depend on your age and state of health.